gbaumgart/xdelite/Themes.md

 Todo's:

-1. Auto add the theme (require-config) 'superhero' css class to all sample files by converting theme to handlebar templates and process the 'theme' variable accordingly.

-2. as the theme path pattern is now always the same, it makes sense to change it from:
+1. as the theme path pattern is now always the same, it makes sense to change it from:

         "delite/theme!{{themeRoot}}/{{theme}}/Button/Button.css"
 to